Mathematics (MATH)

 MATH 1314 College Algebra 3 SCH (3-0)

 College-level topics in algebra including functions, graphs, variation, piecewise defined functions, equations of lines, elementary curve fitting, quadratic equations and functions, systems of linear and nonlinear equations, composition of functions, inverse functions, exponential and logarithmic functions and applications related to these topics.
-Prerequisite: two years of high school algebra and appropriate scores on mathematics placement tests.
+Prerequisite: Multiple Measure Placement.

 MATH 1316 Trigonometry 3 SCH (3-0)